How it all started

-The Canadian Concussion Centre is a Canadian study based out of the Krembil Neuroscience Centre, at Toronto Western Hospital.
+The Canadian Concussion Centre conducts research based out of the Krembil Neuroscience Centre, at Toronto Western Hospital.
 They are focused on examining the possible correlation between repeated concussions and late deterioration of brain function.
 This problem is suspected to be especially frequent after repeated concussions in sports, but may also occur after concussions involving motor vehicle crashes, industrial injuries or falls.

 The main goal of the research team at the Canadian Concussion Centre is to examine individuals who have sustained multiple concussions from playing sports and are at greater risk of developing CTE.

 The Canadian Concussion Centre is the world's first program dedicated to a four pronged approach to concussions – research, education, diagnosis and treatment.
 The project is based out of the Krembil Neuroscience Centre at the University Health Network's Toronto Western Hospital.
 It is led by internationally acclaimed concussion expert, Dr. Charles Tator.
 The research team includes world leaders in brain injury research, imaging, genetics, clinical care, neuropsychology, and psychiatry.

 In May 2013, the Canadian Concussion Centre published their findings after studying the first ever autopsied brains of six former CFL players the in Human Neuroscience Medical Journal.

 The findings were that three of the six players had acquired Chronic Traumatic Encephalopathy (CTE).
 The research team discovered that although all the players had shown signs of late neurocognitive decline, not all of them showed signs of CTE.
 The three players without CTE had pathological diagnoses of Alzheimer's disease, amyotrophic lateral sclerosis (ALS), and Parkinson's disease.

 A clinical research study involving former professional football and hockey players, and other professional athletes who undergo a neurological, neuropsychiatric and neuropsychological assessment as well as brain scans (MRIs), Magnetoencephalography's (MEG) and PET scans to help better understand the changes in the brain that may occur due to concussions